How To Get a New Social Security Number for an Adopted Child—A Complete Guide

 3. TransUnion

-Identity thieves often target children’s SSNs due to their clean credit records.
-Since your child can’t access credit until they’re at least 16 years old, any credit profile activity can be a sign of SSN misuse.
-What’s even more worrying is that this can go unnoticed until the child reaches adulthood and faces difficulties.
-Fortunately, regular monitoring can ensure early detection of any suspicious activity.
+Identity criminals often try to steal children’s SSNs due to their clean credit records.
+Since your child can’t access credit until they’re at least 16 years old, any credit profile activity can indicate SSN misuse.
+What’s even more worrying is that this can go unnoticed until your child reaches adulthood and faces difficulties.
+Fortunately, regular monitoring can ensure early detection of any signs of identity theft.

 Educate Your Child on Digital Security

-As your child grows, it’s crucial to teach them about the significance of safeguarding their privacy and the potential dangers of disclosing personal details such as their SSN online.
-This encompasses understanding how phishing scams work, being cautious when receiving friend requests from individuals, and using unique passwords for their online accounts.
+Teaching your child about the potential dangers of disclosing personal details such as their SSN online will help them learn to safeguard their privacy.
+This involves explaining how phishing scams work, how to be cautious when receiving friend requests, and how to create unique passwords for their online accounts.

-Younger children and teenagers may not fully comprehend the seriousness of sharing private information.
+Younger children may not fully comprehend the seriousness of sharing private information.
 By educating them on this matter, you can help prevent the disclosure of any details that cybercriminals could exploit.

 Invest in a Paid Identity Theft Protection Service